-Frontier Wealth Management, LLC ("Frontier", "the Firm" or "we") is a limited liability company formed under the laws of the State of Missouri in 2007 and located in Kansas City, MO.
-We also have offices in Wichita, KS, Albany, GA, St. Louis, MO, Phoenix, AZ, Lone Tree, CO and Hutchinson, KS.
+Frontier Wealth Management, LLC ("Frontier", "the Firm" or "we" or "our") is a limited liability company formed under the laws of the State of Missouri in 2007 and located in Kansas City, MO.
+We also have offices in Wichita, KS, St. Louis, MO, Lone Tree, CO.
+Glendale, CO and Hutchinson, KS.
 The Firm is registered as an investment adviser with the SEC pursuant to the Investment Advisers Act of 1940 (the "Advisers Act").